flvdev/flvdev/README.md

 ## License

-This project is distributed under the BPc License.
+This profile is distributed under the BPc License.
 Crazy people work there!

 ---